Makster04/Phase_3_Project/MiddleClass.md

 To classify cities based on both **tech growth** and **financial comfort**, we will include the following input features:

+Since this is a lot of datasets and we want to narrow these factors down, each factor we will form into an Index

 ### **A. Urbanization Factors**
 - **Population Density**: Higher densities indicate urban environments.
 - **Urbanization Growth Rate**: Measures how quickly a city is expanding in terms of population.